DCU Visa® Platinum Secured Credit Card Essentials

 DCU Visa® Platinum Secured Credit Card vs. Capital One® Secured Mastercard®.

 Neither card has an annual fee, and both report to all three credit bureaus and offer benefits that include rental car insurance and Apple Pay™.
-The Capital One® Secured Mastercard® has a minimum required deposit starting at just $49 based on your creditworthiness, however, which is much lower than the DCU Visa® Platinum Secured Credit Card’s $500 minimum.
+The Capital One® Secured Mastercard® has a required deposit of $49, $99 or $200 to establish your initial $200 line of credit, all much lower deposit requirements than the DCU Visa® Platinum Secured Credit Card’s $500 minimum.
 It also comes with several benefits to help consumers rebuild their credit and improve their financial literacy, including CreditWise®, which has a simulator that allows you to see how specific actions affect your credit score.

 Still, the Capital One® Secured Mastercard® has a high APR – more than double the DCU Visa® Platinum Secured credit card’s starting rate.
 Want to pay less interest every month?
 Then choose the DCU Visa® Platinum Secured Credit Card.